labelle/evo-code-block/README.md

 </div>
 <!-- End Example -->
 ````
 Then the codeblock with a data-target to match the identifier will show the HTML.
-A div with a pre tag and then code tage inside to format the html.
+A div with a pre tag and then code tag inside to format the html.

 ````shell
 <!-- the identifier is matched by the class in the codeblock's target.
 The position needs to stay the same.
 After codeblock, before target -->